View on GitHub

 A top-down approach

-The model considers the greater role the atmosphere has on its ORMGP region.
+The model considers the greater role the atmosphere has on the ORMGP region.
 The Planetary Boundary Layer (Oke, 1987) is conceptualized as the barrier from which mass must transfer when surface evaporation is captured by the atmosphere and when liquid water originating from the atmosphere is released onto the land surface.

 \[\text{Atmospheric Yield} = \text{Rainfall} + \text{Snowmelt}\]